Overview of the Prevention Agenda Dashboard

 • Prevention Agenda State Dashboard

-• The state dashboard homepage provides a quick view of the most currently available data and the 2024 objectives for nearly one hundred tracking indicators (n=99).
-On this page, indicators are grouped by priority area and the most current data are compared to the previous data period to assess the annual progress for each indicator.
+• The state dashboard home page provides a quick view of the most currently available data and the 2030 objectives for nearly one hundred tracking indicators (n=92).
+Among these are the tracking indicators for the Prevention Agenda 2025-2030 (n=84), as well as selected important public health indicators related to premature deaths, preventable hospitalizations, and healthcare (n=8).
+On this page, indicators are grouped by domain and the most current data are compared to the previous data period to assess the annual progress for each indicator.
 From here, historical (trend) data for the tracking indicators are easily accessed.
-We have also enhanced the state level dashboard for 47 indicators, with drill-down data and visualizations by major socio-demographic characteristics such as age group, race and ethnicity, sex, region, health insurance status, level of education, etc., where available.
+We have also enhanced the state level dashboard for 54 indicators, with drill-down data and visualizations by major socio-demographic characteristics such as age group, race and ethnicity, sex, region, health insurance status, level of education, etc., where available.
 These visualizations and data can be accessed from the state dashboard link above.

 • Prevention Agenda County Dashboard

-• The county dashboard homepage includes the most current data available for 70 tracking indicators, again grouped by priority area.
-Each county in the state has its own dashboard homepage.
+• The county dashboard home page includes the most current data available for 55 tracking indicators, again grouped by domain.
+Each county in the state has its own dashboard that can be accessed via the "Select County" dropdown menu at the top of the county dashboard.
 County maps and graphs and comparison across counties are available.
-Data at sub-county level, including ZIP Code, School District, and Minor Civil Division/Community District, are available for 6 indicators.
+Data at sub-county level, including ZIP Code and Minor Civil Division/Community District, are available for 8 indicators.
 These visualizations and data can be accessed from the county dashboard link above.

 Technical Notes